April 22, 2021

 It can also be quite costly for businesses if they fail to comply with standard safety regulations, like OSHA standards.
 Not only could they lose financial resources through paying fines and penalties, but they could also lose valuable time needed for recruitment, training, and production.

-With proper risk assessment training, employers can understand what risk assessment concepts are, job hazard analysis, work-related injuries, the benefits of comprehensive safety assessments, how and when to perform them, and how they can comply with safety policies in their area.
+With microcourse examples of risk assessment concepts, employers can understand what risk assessment concepts are, job hazard analysis, work-related injuries, the benefits of comprehensive safety assessments, how and when to perform them, and how they can comply with safety policies in their area.
 Training instills confidence in management teams that they can carry out their own risk assessments for employee safety and well-being of all of their employees and avoid unsafe exposures and workplace violence.